tylergaw/js-osx-app-examples/README.md

 ### Running
 You can run any of the example apps by double clicking them.

+If you are running the app while editing from Script Editor, there are two different ways.
+Script > Run (cmd + r) is the normal run.
+This can be good for quick debugging, but the app will not act like the application and is usually not what you want.
+You'll want Script > Run Application  (cmd + opt + r).

 ### Editing
 To view and edit the code for each example you will need to use the Script Editor application.
 It is located in Applications > Utilities > Script Editor.
 From there